Fertilize your citrus NOW for more blooms, May/June for better fruit set, September/October for nutrients.

 For citrus trees, we recommend fertilizing with Espoma Citrus-Tone – all organic

 We like to cut knock-out roses by the end of January or first week of February, even if they’re covered in blooms.
-With milder winters, chances of late February freezes are minimal, and we prefer to cut before roses have made their first big flush of spring growth.
+We prefer to cut before roses have made their first big flush of Spring growth.
 Just like the hybrid tea roses, knock-out roses benefit from a hard trimming, usually down to 24”.
 Begin fertilizing mid-February.

 We recommend fertilizing roses with all organic Rose-Glo.
 Works great for lots of other blooming plants.